-- 2. Request for Washington State Instruction Permit or Personal Driver License DCYF 02-636. - 2.
-Send completed forms to DOL by: - 1.
-Scanning and emailing the forms as an attached word document or Adobe PDF only to DCYFLETTER@DOL.WA.GOV. - 2.
-Including in the subject line youths': - 1.
-Last name - 2.
-First name - 3.
-Middle initial - 4.
-Date of birth - 3.
-Not leaving any spaces between each section.
-For example, John L. Doe born 01/01/1988 would be DoeJohnL010188. - 4.
-Combining the forms into one attachment if the identicard request is being submitted electronically at the same time as the instruction permit or personal driver license request. - 2.
-Inform them when they can obtain their instruction permit or personal driver license from their local DOL office in the timeframes listed below: - 1.
-After three business days from when the form was electronically submitted. - 2.
-Up to 60 calendar days from when the form was submitted. - 3.
-Submit a new request if they haven't received their permit or personal driver license after 60 calendar days. - 4.
-Provide them and caregivers with a copy of the completed Request for Washington State Instruction Permit or Personal Driver License DCYF 02-636 form and upload the completed form into FamLink. - 5.
-Retain signed copies in the youth's case file by uploading the form into FamLink. - 3.
-Enhanced ID Cards and Personal Driver Licenses
+- 1. Send the form as an attached word or adobe document only. - 2.
+Include in the subject line the last name, first name, middle initial and date of birth of the youth. - 3.
+Do not leave any spaces between each section.
+For example John L. Doe born 01/01/1988 would be DoeJohnL010188. - 3.
+If the Identicard request is being submitted electronically at the same time as the instruction permit or personal driver license request, combine the documents into one attachment before sending them to DOL. - 3.
+Inform the youth when they can go to the DOL office to obtain the instruction permit or personal driver license based on the timeframes listed below: - 1.
+After three business days if the form was electronically submitted. - 2.
+After seven business days if the form was mailed. - 3.
+The youth will have up to 60 calendar days to go to the local DOL office to request the instruction permit or personal driver license. - 4.
+After 60 days the caseworker will need to submit a new request - 4.
+Provide the youth and or caregiver with a copy of the completed Request for Washington State Instruction Permit or Personal Driver License form DSHS 02-636. - 5.
+Retain a signed copy in the case file.